Department of Nutrition (NUTR)

 809 Applied Qualitative Research Methods (2).
 Introduces students to qualitative research methods with an emphasis on their use in nutrition-related programmatic research.
 Uses a combination of didactic, interactive, and applied techniques to teach qualitative research knowledge and skills.
 Introductory course; subsequent courses in qualitative methods, particularly for data analysis, is strongly recommended.

 810 Physical Activity Epidemiology and Public Health (EPID 810) (3).
 See EPID 810 for description.

-811 Development and Evaluation of Health Promotion and Disease Prevention Interventions (HBHE 811) (3).
-See HBHE for description.
+811 Development and Evaluation of Health Promotion and Disease Prevention Interventions (HBEH 811) (3).
+See HBEH for description.

 812 Introduction to Obesity: Cell to Society (3).
 Permission of the instructor.
 Provides a broad survey of obesity research including measurement issues, biological, social and economic etiologies, health and economic consequences, and prevention and treatment of obesity.